RomanLabsIO/assembly_for_raspberry_pi_bare_metal/1_Hello_World/README.md

 ### Lab 1 -  Hello World

-**NOTE: Don't worry too much about all the additional code (uart.c, uart.h, main.c, gpio.h, etc).
-These are used so we can print to the screen.
-Everything will be covered later in detail**
+**NOTE: Don't worry too much about all the additional code (video.c, fb.c, etc).
+These are used so we can put pixels on the screen.**

 #### Objectives